bileckme/DomainCommander/README.md

 # Domain Commander

 ## Commander
-Using the Domain Commander command implementation
+Using the Domain Commander to illustrate the command pattern implementation

  Commands
  --------